-Many children have open bites during the primary and mixed dentition phase, when baby teeth are shedding and permanent teeth begin to grow in.
+Many children have open bites during the primary and mixed dentition phase, which is when baby teeth are falling out and permanent teeth begin to grow in.
 Children may outgrow it once permanent teeth fully erupt unless the malocclusion formed due to genetic reasons (skeletal).
-For example, open bites may self-correct if childhood habits (e.g. thumb sucking) diminish early on and the jaw and permanent teeth develop normally.
+For example, it may self-correct if childhood habits (e.g. thumb sucking) diminish early on and the jaw and permanent teeth develop normally.

 Common treatment options include:

 High pull headgear attaches to the top of the head, back of the head, and the upper jaw.
 The appliance controls jaw growth and improves teeth alignment.

 A vertical chin cup is a common orthopedic appliance that is used to correct an open bite.
 The appliance controls the growth of the lower part of the face and prevents the chin from growing backward or downward.

 Roller appliances help prevent tongue thrusting against the front teeth, which can encourage an open bite and upper front teeth protrusion (overjet).
 The appliance consists of a small roller-type bead that strengthens the tongue muscles and is connected to two braces on the molars in the upper jaw.